Easter Leg of Lamb with Gravy

 Directions

-Before cooking: You will want to marinate the leg of lamb with the seasoning, minced garlic, yogurt, olive oil, and mustard the night before.
+Before cooking: You will want to marinate the leg of lamb with the seasoning, fresh parsley and spearmint, minced garlic, yogurt, olive oil, and mustard the night before.
 Let sit over night and pull out of the fridge an hour before roasting.

 You'll start by pre-heating the oven to 400 degrees F, adding a tablespoon of butter or ghee to a dutch oven, turning the stove to medium-high heat and covering the leg with the remaining seasoning.
 Then brown each side of the leg.